TimeMagazine/wikipedia-rankings/README.md

 + Number of anonymous edits
 + Number of vandalisms, as identified in editing notes

-Data for the top 100,000-or-so people is available as a 15MB CSV file in [this repo](/people.csv).
+Data for the top 100,000-or-so people is available as a [15MB CSV file](/people.csv).

 ## Analysis